Required Course: ENGL 227: Caribbean Literatures, Histories, & Cultures in Context

 The Caribbean is a significant cultural repository, but it is often appreciated by the world only for its value as a tourist commodity.
 This program will extend to Bucknell students an opportunity to experience true cultural diversity and to gain an appreciation for this complex geographical neighbor.

 The program is based on almost daily group trips to various cultural and/or historical locales on Nevis and St. Kitts.
 We will visit various plantations, the Botanical Gardens of Nevis, the Brimstone Hill Fortress National Park and art galleries and museums, Alexander Hamilton Museum and Birthplace, Basseterre fishmarket and many, many other locations.
 We will explore Caribbean geography and coral reefs from a catamaran, take a midnight hike to look for sea turtles, interact with stingrays, hike a rainforest to a waterfall, and many other enlightening and educational adventures.

-$4,500 (estimate) for three weeks in the Caribbean.
-Please note that the program cost includes Bucknell University summer school tuition, flights to and and within the Caribbean, ferry rides to and from St. Kitts, ferry to Nevis, various trips, housing, in-country transportation, all group excursion fees, and some in-country meals.
+$4,850 (estimate) for three weeks in the Caribbean.
+Please note that the program cost includes Bucknell University summer school tuition, flights to and and within the Caribbean, ferry rides to and from St. Kitts and Nevis, all trips, housing, in-country transportation, all group excursion fees, and many in-country meals.
 Students should budget for personal expenses and for some meals.
 Apply early.
 The program can only take a limited number of students and spaces fill fast.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.